ox-x/AAE100_Group7_project/README.md

 # AAE1001-Group 7-Project
 ## AI Usage:
-We used chatgpt and gihub copilot to help with the code section.
+We used ChatGPT and GitHub Copilot to help with the code section.

 ## Division of  tasks
 #Task 1 (4 person)